Gitnux/Report 2026

 Regulatory Environment Interpretation

-In the regulatory environment, 34% of landlords and owners say their fair housing compliance includes staff training, underscoring training as a key DEI control linked directly to meeting compliance expectations.
+In the regulatory environment for multifamily DEI, only 34% of landlords and owners say their fair housing compliance includes staff training, suggesting compliance is often not fully built into day-to-day training requirements.

 Cost Analysis Interpretation